runabol/piper/README.md

+# Project Status

+I no longer maintain this project.
+You might want to check out [tork](https://github.com/runabol/tork) as an alternative solution.

 # Introduction

 Piper is an open-source, distributed workflow engine built on Spring Boot, designed to be dead simple.

 Piper can run on one or a thousand machines depending on your scaling needs.

 In Piper, work to be done is defined as a set of tasks called a Pipeline.
 Pipelines can be sourced from many locations but typically they live on a Git repository where they can be versioned and tracked.

 Piper was originally built to support the need to transcode massive amounts of video in parallel.
 Since transcoding video is a CPU and time instensive process I had to scale horizontally.
 Moreover, I needed a way to monitor these long running jobs, auto-retry them and otherwise control their execution.

 # Tasks